LANREOTIDE ACETATE injection

 Adverse Reactions in Long-Term Clinical Trials

-Table 2 provides the most common adverse reactions (greater than 5%) that occurred in 416 acromegalic patients treated with lanreotide pooled from 7 studies compared to those patients from the 2 efficacy studies (Studies 1 and 2).
+Table 2 provides the most common adverse reactions (greater than 5%) that occurred in 416 acromegalic patients treated with lanreotide injection pooled from 7 studies compared to those patients from the 2 efficacy studies (Studies 1 and 2).
 Patients with elevated GH and IGF-1 levels were either naive to somatostatin analog therapy or had undergone a 3-month washout [see Clinical Studies (14.1)].

 Dictionary = MedDRA 7.1